danger/danger/README.md

 Formalize your Pull Request etiquette.

 *Note:* Not ready for public usage yet.
-Still needs work to ensure Travis/CircleCI hook up correctly.
+Work in progress

 -------
 <p align="center">